danmbrown/city-of-whispers/Moves.md

 - They sincerely deny the truth of the secret, leaving you in doubt
 - They make you an offer or threat for your discretion
 - They start a rumor about you
+- Your standing in your faction is diminished

 <a id="Risky-Moves"></a>
 ## Risky Moves